 Dynamic Assets Selection

-This chapter outlines methods for dynamic stock selection designed to enhance trading strategies.
-You can tailor these methods to suit your specific needs, using the provided examples to help you develop your own stock selection criteria.
-It is important to aim for diversity in your portfolio by including a multitude of stocks.
+This chapter covers methods for dynamic stock selection in trading strategies.
+You can adapt these methods to your needs, using the examples below to develop your own stock selection criteria.
+Try to include many stocks in your portfolio to keep it diversified.

-Let’s start with a basic strategy that uses moving averages to determine the moments for buying and selling stocks:
+Here is a basic strategy that uses moving averages to decide when to buy and sell stocks:

 import xarray as xr